earlymarket/omniauth-coposition-oauth2/README.md

 1. Register a developer account on Coposition (https://coposition.com).
 A corresponding oauth application will be created automatically.

-2. Add this gem as a dependency to your third party application.
+2. Add this gem as a dependency to your application.

 3. Within a new initializer, add a new omniauth provider with following settings: